 The Halcyon Days of Syndicated Television: UHF Horror Resurrected

 In Hallenbeck's excellent retrospective book, we can take a few steps back and seriously reflect on these films.
 One way to reflect on them is to think about how you originally watched them.
 The forum in which films are viewed most definitely does impact the impression they leave on you.
-As a young child, I found the Hammer films were garishly more adult and mature in themes than the classic more young person oriented Universal Films.
-It could be said the Hammer horror films offered the perfect bridge from escapism horror to more serious films without every falling of the rails into exploitation of schlock.
+As a young child, I found the Hammer films were garishly more adult and mature in themes than the classic more young person-oriented Universal Films.
+It could be said the Hammer horror films offered the perfect bridge from escapism horror to more serious films without ever falling off the rails into exploitation and schlock.

 Watching the films was one thing.
 How you watched them often contributed to an indelible impression on the viewer.
-For many, these films were experienced in theaters and drive ins during their original run.
-I, however, saw them for the first time on local UHF television on weekends during the 1970s and 1980s.
-Probably the most memorable of all the Frankenstein films for me was Frankenstein Must Be Destroyed due to the frightening decapitation scene at the beginning and the totally unnerving suicide ending at the film's conclusion.
+For many, these films were experienced in theaters and drive-ins during their original run.
+However, I saw them for the first time on local UHF television on weekends during the 1970s and 1980s.
+Probably the most memorable of all the Frankenstein films for me was Frankenstein Must Be Destroyed due to the frightening decapitation scene at the beginning and the unnerving suicide ending at the film's conclusion.

-Each and every one of these films sort of had their own unique television syndication run in the late 1970s and early 1980s when I would catch them on airings.
-Frankenstein Must Be Destroyed seemed to air around 5pm on Saturdays and Sundays whereas Evil of Frankenstein, Curse of Frankenstein, and Horror of Frankenstein were part of the usual Saturday afternoon horror package that was a weekend staple well into the middle of the 1980s.
-Revenge of Frankenstein commonly was featured on weekdays in the late 1970s as part of a 2pm movie slot featuring high brow classic films such as Joan of Arc.
-Frankenstein Created Woman rarely showed up on TV although there was the infrequent airings on the standard Saturday afternoon horror slot.
+Each of these films had its own unique television syndication run in the late 1970s and early 1980s when I would catch them on airings.
+Frankenstein Must Be Destroyed seemed to air around 5 pm on Saturdays and Sundays.
+In contrast, Evil of Frankenstein, Curse of Frankenstein, and Horror of Frankenstein were part of the usual Saturday afternoon horror package that was a weekend staple well into the middle of the 1980s.
+Revenge of Frankenstein commonly was featured on weekdays in the late 1970s as part of a 2 pm movie slot featuring high brow classic films such as Joan of Arc.
+Frankenstein Created Woman rarely showed up on TV, although there were the infrequent airings on the standard Saturday afternoon horror slot.
 Frankenstein and the Monster from Hell never, to my knowledge, aired in syndication in my local area.
-I do remember it running on USA cable long before I had access to cable.
+I do remember it running on USA cable long before I had cable access.

 The Modern Era and Beyond

-And speaking of access to cable, in the early 1990s, all of these horror films would run again after a decade long absence appearing on TNT and TBS.
-Of course, the films still play on cable television since so many new channels constantly emerge in need of 24 hours of programming.
-As long as there are horror and science fiction cable channels, there will be global airings of Hammer Frankenstein films.
+And speaking of cable, in the early 1990s, all of these horror films would run again after a decade long absence appearing on TNT and TBS.
+Of course, the films still play on cable television since so many new channels continuously emerge in need of 24 hours of programming.
+There will be global airings of Hammer Frankenstein films as long as there are horror and science fiction cable channels.

-Truth be told, as long as the owners of the rights to these films can offer something new to DVD or Blu Ray (and beyond) consumers, there will always be home entertainment offerings for the collector.
+Truth be told, as long as the owners of the rights can offer something new to DVD or Blu Ray (and beyond) consumers, there will always be home entertainment offerings for the collector.

-Thanks to the perennial shelf life of these films, scores of new rediscoveries of the Hammer Frankenstein (and Dracula) films are likely to occur again and again over the forthcoming years.
-Who know?
+Thanks to these films' perennial shelf life, scores of new rediscoveries of the Hammer Frankenstein (and Dracula) films are likely to occur again and again over the forthcoming years.
+Who knows?
 We may get an updated version of The Hammer Frankenstein in the distant future.